-An instance of DecisionRule has an ordered list of inputEntry instances which are instances of UnaryTests, an ordered list of outputEntry instances, which are instances of LiteralExpression, and an ordered list of ruleAnnotations.
+An instance of DecisionRule has an ordered list of inputEntry instances which are instances of UnaryTests, an ordered list of output ry instances, which are instances of LiteralExpression, and an ordered list of ruleAnnotations.

 In a tabular representation of the containing instance of DecisionTable, the representation of an instance of DecisionRule depends on the orientation of the decision table.
-For instance, if the decision table is represented horizontally (rules as row, see clause 8.2.2), instances of DecisionRule are represented as rows, with all the inputEntrys represented on the left of all the outputEntrys, and all the ruleAnnotations represented to their right.
+For instance, if the decision table is represented horizontally (rules as row, see clause 8.2.2), instances of DecisionRule are represented as rows, with all the inputerys represented on the left of all the outputEntrys, and all the ruleAnnotations represented to their right.

 By definition, a DecisionRule element that has no inputEntrys is always applicable.
-Otherwise, an instance of DecisionRule is said to be applicable if and only if, at least one of the rule's inputEntrys match their corresponding inputExpression value.
-The inputEntrys are matched in arbitrary order.
+Otherwise, an instance of DecisionRule is said to be applicable if and only if, all of the DecisionTable's inputExpression values satisfy their corresponding inputEntry.